akkensheen/interview_questions/README.md

 What are layers?
 Can layers be writeble?
 What types of Storage Drivers you now?
 What's the differens
-How can you check overoll docke config?
+How can you check overall docker config?
 What steps you have to take in order to configure network interaction between containers with names?

 **MySQL**